 #16 No Nonsense

-Themes stuffed with widgets and plugins that overload the system are normal for most blogging platforms and because of this, the No Nonsense Ghost theme was published.
-Although this theme is minimal it packs a heavy punch with regards to valuable features.
+Themes stuffed with widgets and plugins that overload the system are normal for most blogging platforms.
+Because of this, the No Nonsense Ghost theme was created.
+Although this theme is minimal, it packs a heavy punch with valuable features.